threefoldtech/tfchain/bridge/docs/bridging.md

 #### Overview of the TFChain Burning events

-1.  `tftBridgeModule.BurnTransactionCreated`: A swap from TFChain to stellar was initiated by a call to `swap_to_stellar` extrinsic.
+1.  `tftBridgeModule.BurnTransactionCreated`: A swap from TFChain to stellar was initiated by a call to `swap_to_stellar()` extrinsic.
-2.  `tftBridgeModule.BurnTransactionSignatureAdded`: Other bridge validators handled `BurnTransactionCreated` TFChain event and submit their signature for the proposed stellar transaction.
+2.  `tftBridgeModule.BurnTransactionSignatureAdded`: A bridge validator handled BurnTransactionCreated TFChain event and submitted its signature for the proposed stellar transaction.
-3.  `tftBridgeModule.BurnTransactionReady`: Enough validators signatures was collected and stored so from now it is possible to submit the proposed stellar withdraw transaction.
+3.  `tftBridgeModule.BurnTransactionReady`: Enough validators signatures were collected and stored so from now it is possible to submit the proposed stellar withdraw transaction.
-4.  `tftBridgeModule.BurnTransactionProcessed`: A bridge validator has called `set_burn_transaction_executed` extrinsic with a proof that the proposed stellar withdraw transaction was executed successfully on stellar network.
+4.  `tftBridgeModule.BurnTransactionProcessed`: A bridge validator was the first to call `set_burn_transaction_executed()` extrinsic and the proposed stellar withdraw transaction was executed successfully on stellar network.

 #### When a Refund-on-TFChain occurs?